Day Skipper Intro

 Answer: Your starboard, or right hand side.

-5. What lights should a 5m runabout display at night?
+5. What lights should a 5m runabout display at anchor at night?

 Become a member of Coastguard for only $115, and you’ll receive $100 off a Day Skipper course.
 It’s our way of thanking you for your support.